 By-the-wind sailors (Velella velella) are one of the types of jellyfish in Florida.
 These species are commonly found off Florida’s coast.

-Although they’re not considered dangerous, they do cause a burning sensation when they come into contact with the skin.
+Although they’re not considered dangerous, they cause a burning sensation when they come into contact with the skin.

 This phenomenon is caused by their tentacle’s stinging cells, which also cause allergic reactions in some people.